 Mistake 1: Forgoing a Mask

 It's particularly important "in high-risk places where it's difficult to socially distance," Kate Grabowski, PhD, an assistant professor in the department of pathology at Johns Hopkins University in Baltimore, tells LIVESTRONG.com.
-She allows that there's probably not a lot of benefit to wearing a mask if you're, say, running alone in the woods, regardless of your vaccination status, according to the CDC.
+There's probably not a lot of benefit to wearing a mask if you're, say, running alone in the woods, regardless of your vaccination status, according to the CDC.

 The mask acts as a barrier, preventing infectious droplets from landing on other people or making their way into the air, according to the CDC.
 This is key, because COVID-19 is spread most often through respiratory droplets or aerosols (as opposed to shared surfaces), and the closer together people are, the higher the risk of transmission, according to a September 2020 review in the Annals of Internal Medicine.

-Remember, unvaccinated people should wear masks even if they don't feel sick?
-Wear a mask anyway — 40 percent of people with SAR-CoV-2, the virus that causes COVID-19, never show symptoms of the illness, per the CDC.
+Remember, unvaccinated people should wear masks even if they don't feel sick: 40 percent of people with SARS-CoV-2, the virus that causes COVID-19, never show symptoms of the illness, per the CDC.

 The potential for airborne spread of COVID-19 is particularly worrisome in enclosed, crowded or poorly ventilated spaces, according to a July 2020 commentary in Clinical Infectious Diseases signed by more than 200 scientists.